patito/go-adventure/2015-08-09-gopointers-for-padawans.md

 Let's understand the code above.

 As you know, all variables have a memory address.
-In the example the x address is ‘0x20818a220’ and the p address is ‘0x20818a228’.
+In the example the x address is *0x20818a220* and the p address is *0x20818a228*.
 The variable x is an Integer and stores the value 10.
-The p variable is a pointer to integer and stores the value ‘0x20818a220’.
-When we do this instruction “*p = 5” we are using dereference to save the value 5 in place of 10.
+The p variable is a pointer to integer and stores the value *0x20818a220*.
+When we do this instruction **"*p = 5”** we are using dereference to save the value 5 in place of 10.

 I don't know if I was clear enough.
 I hope so /o\.
 Let's do one more example, now using a struct.